 |Variations to the licence (per variation)||£50|

-At the meeting the applicants will be asked to provide a form of identification, such as a passport or photo card driving licence to confirm their full name, date of birth and address.
-The Community Wardens will go through the requirements of the legislation and check that the applicant is aware of the legal requirements when operating as a Scrap Metal Dealer.
-At this meeting you may wish to produce original copies of your identification, Environment Agency certificates or Basic Disclosure certificate.
+At the meeting, the applicant must provide a form of identification, such as a passport, or photo card driving licence, to confirm their full name, date of birth and address.
+The Community Warden will go through the requirements of the legislation and check that the applicant is aware of the law when operating as a Scrap Metal Dealer in Eden.
+At the meeting, you must produce your original Environment Agency permits, Waste Carrier's Licence and Basic Disclosure certificate, if you have not already provided it.
 It is also an opportunity for you to ask any questions that you may have.

-If a licence is approved we aim to issue it within 5 working days.
+We aim to issue your licence within 5 working days, if approved.
 You must not operate in Eden until you have this licence.

 Eden has plenty of licensed Scrap Metal Dealers.
 However, some unlicensed Scrap Metal Dealers come to Eden to collect it illegally.